Rose Maylie: Role

 Rose is portrayed as pure, innocent, and beautiful.
 Seventeen years old at the time of the novel's events, she is set up as a dramatic foil to Nancy who is around the same age and sees her own degradation in contrast to Rose.

 Rose is an orphan whose original surname was Fleming.
 She is raised from childhood by Mrs. Maylie, who adopted her from a poor family who were looking after her.
 She refers to Rose as her niece.
 Rose is haunted by the thought that she may be illegitimate and so she rejects the suit of Mrs. Maylie's son Harry for fear that marriage to her may harm his career in the church.

-Bill Sikes and Toby Crackit, two thieves, break into the Maylies' house, accompanied by Oliver, who they use to get access as he is small enough to climb through a window.
+Bill Sikes and Toby Crackit, two thieves, break into the Maylies' house, accompanied by Oliver, whom they use to get access as he is small enough to climb through a window.
 Oliver is shot and wounded by Giles, the butler of the Maylies.
+When the wounded Oliver returns later, Rose takes pity on him and, along with Mrs. Maylie, takes him to their country home to live with them.

+During this time, Rose becomes seriously ill and is apparently on the verge of death.
+Her illness affects everyone around her, including Oliver and Harry.
+She eventually recovers.

 Later, Rose learns about Oliver's plight from Nancy.
 She offers to help Nancy escape from Sikes, but Nancy refuses to leave him.
 Rose teams up with Mr Brownlow to rescue Oliver.
 It is later revealed that she is Oliver's aunt.
 Her sister Agnes Fleming was Oliver's mother.
 Like Oliver, she was a victim of Monks' plotting.

-Towards the end of the novel, Rose becomes seriously ill and is apparently on the verge of death.
-Harry hastens to her side and declares his love for her.
-She recovers and the couple are married.
+After this revelation, Harry Maylie again proposes to her, stressing that he had given up his career prospects to be with her alone.
+She finally accepts his proposal, and the couple are married.